 So, you scanned it.
 And, voilá, the menu popped up on your phone.

 That symbol you scanned was a QR code.
 And it’s not just used for menus.
+There are a variety of different QR code uses.

 QR codes rose in popularity over the pandemic to enhance safety measures, but that’s not the only reason to use them.
 There are ways you can take advantage of QR codes for your local marketing.
 This guide will tell you how.